tidwall/rtree/README.md

 ## License

-rbang source code is available under the MIT License.
+rtree source code is available under the MIT License.